 reviewing a lease should be careful about maintenance increases over time, right to sub let or transfer clauses that make

-the lesser has the right to change the terms of the lease when you wish to sell, the period remaining may effectively be
+the lessor has the right to change the terms of the lease when you wish to sell, the period remaining may effectively be

 worthless.
 In other words, you will have nothing of value to sell.
 Generally,

-the only long term lease that maintains value over time is
+the only long term lease that maintains any value over time is

 UDI (Un Divided Interest)